TensorKartDev/Agents/README.md

 pytest
 ```

 The sample modules are intentionally lightweight to make it easy to adapt the template to very different agentic workloads.
+Add your own test suites under `tests/` as needed.